 Given that around 96% percent of the population is said to daydream at least once a day, it makes sense to connect this to certain paranormal experiences as well.
-Of course not all paranormal experiences are an hallucination or daydream, but coming out of a daydream, could indeed be mistaken as something 'paranormal'.
+Of course, not all paranormal experiences are a hallucination or daydream, but coming out of a daydream, could indeed be mistaken as something 'paranormal'.

 “Someone will be doing some routine chore like polishing the furniture – they’ll be in a near-reverie or daydream state – and they’ll see something out of the corner of their eye,” he says.
 “They’ll turn and their mind will fill in the blank – they’ll see a Civil War soldier or a ‘gray lady’ -- and then it will promptly vanish.
 “It’s a trick of the eye,” he says.
 “Your eyelid will twitch or an insect will fly by and this will trigger a momentary welling up of a mental image.
 It’s like a camera’s double exposure for just a brief moment.”